When thinking about supply chains, most people consider goods moving from point A to point B.

 - Legislation in the early stages of passing in New York state requires any type of organization above a certain size involved in the fashion industry to make mandatory disclosures about the nature of their third-party relationships.

-With new legislation and regulations like this, compliance has gone beyond cross-checking denied party screening lists.
-Now, with sanctioned ownership restrictions, such as the OFAC 50 Percent Rule, there is no exhaustive list that tells a compliance officer the companies in a country who are majority or partly owned by sanctioned individuals.
 Compliance operations must go beyond a linear approach (cross-referencing products with companies/countries, looking at trade agreements to leverage, reviewing the filing process with the customs authority) into more abstract and complex due diligence exercises to be able to disentangle the ownership structures of international organizations.
-Organizations now need to be fully aware of being transparent on how they make decisions about how they work with stakeholders across all dimensions.
+Organizations now need to be fully transparent on how they make decisions regarding stakeholders across all dimensions.

 How can an organization prepare for supply chain compliance and transparency?